florianv/petrinet/README.md

 // Get an instance of the IntegerGteFive class.
 $myType = new IntegerGteFive;

-// Getting an instance of the Type Manager.
+// Get an instance of the Type Manager.
 $typeManager = new PNTypeManager();

 // Registering the new type in the system.
-// The first param is the name of the new type, the second param the parent type, and the third type an instance of the IntegerGteFive class.
+// The first param is the name of the new type, the second param the parent type, and the third param, an instance of the IntegerGteFive class.
 $typeManager->registerCustomType('IntegerGteFive', 'integer', $myType);

+// Creating a Petri Net and injecting the type manager.
+$net = new PNPetrinet('Test', $typeManager); // Or PNPetrinet::getInstance('Test')->setTypeManager($typeManager);

+// Now your custom type is recognized by the system.

+$colorSet = new PNColorSet(array('IntegerGteFive'));

+$token = new PNToken(new PNColor(8));

+$place = $net->createPlace($colorSet);
+$place->addToken($token);
 ```

+Note : Once you create and register a custom type, you need to pass it to the Petri Net before creating anything.
+It will inject it in the elements which needs it.

 ## Some Future work